A modal analysis of the behavior of inertial particles in turbulence: One-dimensional unimodal excitation

 RM and SL are valid only within the regimes compatible with their underlying assumptions (Figure \ref{fig:valid_lambda}).
-RM is derived for small St, which translates to $\omega \ll 1$ and $\det \Phi \ll 1$ (unless $\det \Phi \approx 0$, where there is no flow and $\lambda \approx 0$).
-SL is derived for small $\real \lambda$, which translates to $\omega \gg 1$ or $\det \Phi \ll 1$.
-Present analysis, on the other hand, provides a reasonable approximation at all $\omega$ and $\Phi$.
-To highlight these differences, the predictions of all models are compared against the reference numerical results in Figures \ref{fig:valid_lambda} and \ref{fig:C_comp}.
+RM is derived for small St, which translates to $\omega \ll 1$ and $|\Phi| \ll 1$ (unless $|\Phi| \approx 0$, where there is no flow and $\lambda \approx 0$).
+SL is derived for small $\real \lambda$, which translates to $\omega \gg 1$ or $|\Phi| \ll 1$.
+The present analysis, on the other hand, provides a reasonable approximation at all $\omega$ and $\Phi$.
+To highlight these differences, we have compared the predictions of all models against the reference numerical results in Figures \ref{fig:valid_lambda} and \ref{fig:C_comp}.
 Figure \ref{fig:C_comp}(c) confirms RM and SL predictions are invalid at small $\omega$, except for $\Phi \ll 1$.
-These two relations predict $\lambda=-5$ at $\omega=0$ and $\Phi=-5$, whereas $\lambda=0.3$ and 0.29 from the numerical calculations and our analysis, respectively.
-At higher $\omega$, SL prediction approaches the numerical solution for a wide range of $\det\Phi$, while RM prediction is wrong everywhere except $\det\Phi \approx 0$ (Figure \ref{fig:C_comp}(e) and Figure \ref{fig:valid_lambda}).
+For example, these two relations predict $\lambda=-5$ at $\omega\approx 0$ and $\Phi=-5$, whereas $\lambda=0.3$ and 0.29 from the numerical calculations and our analysis, respectively.
+At higher $\omega$, SL prediction approaches the numerical solution for a wide range of $|\Phi|$, while RM prediction is wrong everywhere except $|\Phi| \approx 0$ (Figure \ref{fig:C_comp}(e) and Figure \ref{fig:valid_lambda}).

 The nonlinear behavior of $\real \lambda$ at high St regime is captured only by our analysis.
 According to Eqs. \eqref{SL_1D} and \eqref{RM_1D}, RM and SL are both linear functions of $\Phi$.
-Hence, they both fail to predict nonlinear behavior of $\real\lambda$ at higher $\det\Phi/\omega$ (Figures \ref{fig:C1n} and \ref{fig:C_comp}).
-Neither RM or SL predicts the lower bound on the contraction rate ($\min(\lambda)\ge -0.5$), possibility of expansion in straining flows ($\lambda > 0$ for $\Phi\ll -\omega^4$), and the asymptotic variation of expansion or contraction rate at high amplitude oscillations ($\lambda \propto \det\Phi^{1/4}$ for $\det\Phi \gg 1$).
+Hence, they both fail to predict the nonlinear behavior of $\real\lambda$ at higher $|\Phi|/\omega$ (Figures \ref{fig:C1n} and \ref{fig:C_comp}).
+Neither RM or SL predicts the lower bound on the contraction rate ($\min(\lambda)\ge -0.5$), possibility of expansion in straining flows ($\lambda > 0$ for $\Phi\ll -\omega^4$), and the asymptotic variation of expansion or contraction rate at high amplitude oscillations ($\lambda \propto |\Phi|^{1/4}$ for $|\Phi| \gg 1$).
 These two models also fail to predict particle crossovers that occur in strong-straining flows where $\imag\lambda \ne 0$.